aws-samples/streaming-analytics-workshop/workshop/content/flink-on-kda-studio/6_Clean_Up/_index.en.md

 ![delete_studio](/images/flink-on-kda-studio/delete_studio.png)

-You have completed deleting the resouses used in this workshop
+You have completed deleting the resources used in this workshop